-For example, in SDN node1 we were running VM11 and VM12, they were both serving same sales department and so they were located in same VLAN. because of some administrative requirement, VM12 needs to be moved to another physical SDN node2 which, may be physically located in another rack that is a few router "hops" away.
+For example, in SDN node1 we were running VM11 and VM12, they were both serving same sales department and so they were located in same VLAN.
+Because of some administrative requirement, VM12 needs to be moved to another physical SDN node2 which, may be physically located in another rack that is a few router "hops" away.
 Now we need to ensure not only data packet from VM11 in SDN node1 to be able to reach VM12 in SDN node2, but also they are talking to each other as if they are still in the same VLAN, exactly the same way as before just as if VM12 has never moved.
 This ability to make the "local" (in same VLAN) traffic to traverse transparently across underlay network infrastructure calls for a packet encapsulation, or "tunneling" mechanism in SDN networks.

-overlay tunnels and encapsulations.
+Overlay tunnels and encapsulations.